 MSU Outreach and Engagement Seed Grants Request for Proposals

-- Strive to improve quality of life and benefit the public good
+- Strive to improve the quality of life and benefit the public good.

 Who Can Apply

 MSU students, faculty and staff members may apply.
 The project team must include an MSU faculty/staff member and an external partner.
-Preference will be given to proposals that include student involvement.
+The engagement of MSU students is encouraged.

-Proposals should include a cover page, follow the Proposal Outline Form, and be no longer than 3 pages in length (using 12-point font and one-inch margins).
-A letter of support from the external partner(s) is required.
-The proposal budget form must be completed and attached to the proposal.
-Appendices (including support letters and budget form) totaling up to 5 pages may be included for additional documentation, (e.g., letter of support from participating partner, past history, etc.).
+Proposals should include a cover page, follow the Proposal Outline Form, and be no longer than three (3) pages in length (using 12-point font and one-inch margins).
+Letters of support from external partner(s) to the project are required.
+The proposal budget form must also be completed and attached to the proposal.

-The proposal must be a single PDF file no longer than 8 pages and sent as an email attachment to Kim Obbink [email protected]by 5 pm on April 5, 2021.
+The proposal must be submitted online as a single PDF (maximum 8 pages) and sent as an email attachment to Kim Obbink at [email protected] by 5:00 p.m. on April 14, 2023.